Dominic-Oseko/Aviation-Accident-Analysis/README.md

 ### Problem Statement

-A company is expanding in to new industries to diversify its portfolio.
-Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.
+A company is expanding into new industries to diversify its portfolio, with a specific interest in acquiring and operating airplanes for both commercial and private ventures.
+However, they lack knowledge about the potential risks associated with aircraft.

-The task is determining which aircrafts are the lowest risk for the company to start this new business venture.
-The findings should then be translated into actionable insights that the head of the new aviation division can use to help decide which aircraft to purchase.
+The objective is to identify which aircraft pose the lowest risk for the company to enter this new market.
+These findings should be converted into actionable insights to guide the head of the new aviation division in making informed decisions about aircraft purchases.

 ### Goal